 Joma Viet Nam Co., Ltd (Joma Bakery and Café) is a company specialising in producing and trading high quality coffee and pastries, running a chain of bakery cafés in South East Asia.
 Joma is headquartered in Laos and has been in Viet Nam since 2009, when Joma opened its first store in Hanoi.
 For more than twenty years of development and integration, the company is expanding its market to other Asian countries, such as Cambodia and Thailand.
 Joma’s products are not only popular with foreign customers, but also increasingly popular among Vietnamese customers.
 In Viet Nam, Joma is also currently providing meals directly to five international schools.

 When Joma first opened in Viet Nam, none of its workforce were PWDs.
 Over the last 10 years, the company led the way in PWDs making up the majority of its workforce.
 Joma has continued to provide opportunities for PWDs, through training and employment.
 In 2019, Joma merged with local Hanoi social enterprise, Donkey Bakery, which also had very strong connections to local disability associations, and so have recruited even more PWDs, with different types of disabilities, such as mobility, hearing, speaking, mental and intellectual disabilities.
-Joma has a corporate policy on recruiting and training PWDs for 6 months, which helps them to build careers in the hospitality sector, with the following overarching objectives:
+Joma has a corporate policy on recruiting and training PWDs for a year, which helps them to build careers in the hospitality sector, with the following overarching objectives:

 Prioritise support to vulnerable groups in society such as PWDs and women who are victims of trafficking, etc. including by donating to local causes